 being a younger company, the online store seems to be a very successful method for them in order to

-ensure inventory can be quickly created or replaced as needed.
+ensure inventory can be quickly created or replaced as needed awkward sentence.
 Flake E's website is currently going

 through some major changes due to issues with the storefront as well as a massive facelift to the overall

-flow of the pages, general aesthetics and functionality optimization in preparation for their next big line
+flow of the pages, general aesthetics and functional optimization in preparation for their next big line

 due out in the Fall for Winter 2010/11.
 This is a huge area of potential improvement due to how much